r39132/sql_genai/README.md

       MYSQL_HOST=localhost
       MYSQL_PORT=3306
       MYSQL_DBNAME=Chinook
+      OPENAI_API_KEY=<create your key on https://platform.openai.com/api-keys>
     ```

 4. __Load a demo dataset into MySQL__
     1. For demo purposes, I used [Chinook](https://github.com/lerocha/chinook-database), a popular dataset referenced in langchain demos.
 I have already downloaded a [release](https://github.com/lerocha/chinook-database/releases) for MySQL to this repo.
+    2. The data set has artists, albums, tracks, and invoices, customers, and employees for stores selling albums.
     1. Log into MySQL
         ```bash
           mysql -u root -p